PTP over PRP

 • Follow_Up frames are generated by every 2-step clock and carry no RCT.

-Before support of PTP over LAN-A and LAN-B, PTP traffic was allowed only on LAN-A to avoid the issues with PTP and parallel transmission described earlier.
-However, if LAN-A went down, PTP synchronization was lost.
+Before PTP was supported over both LAN-A and LAN-B, PTP traffic was permitted only on LAN-A to avoid issues with PTP and parallel transmission.
+However, when LAN-A went down, the system lost PTP synchronization.
 To enable PTP to leverage the benefit of redundancy offered by the underlying PRP infrastructure, PTP packets over PRP networks are handled differently than other types of traffic.

 Figure 1.
 PTP over PRP Packet Flow

 In the figure, VDAN 1 is the grandmaster clock (GMC).
 Dually attached devices receive PTP synchronization information over both their PRP ports.
 The LAN-A port and LAN-B port use a different virtual clock that is synchronized to the GMC.
-However, only one of the ports (referred to as time recipient) is used to synchronize the local clock (VDAN 2 in the figure).
-While the LAN-A port is the time recipient, the LAN-A port’s virtual clock is used to synchronize VDAN-2.
+However, only one port known as time recipient, is used to synchronize the local clock (VDAN 2 in the figure).
+When the LAN-A port is serving as the time recipient, its virtual clock synchronizes VDAN 2.
 The other PRP port, LAN-B, is referred to as PASSIVE.
-The LAN-B port’s virtual clock is still synchronized to the same GMC, but is not used to synchronize VDAN 2.
+The LAN-B port’s virtual clock stays synchronized to the GMC but does not synchronize VDAN 2.

 If LAN-A goes down, the LAN-B port takes over as the time recipient and is used to continue synchronizing the local clock on RedBox 2.
 VDAN 2 attached to RedBox 2 continues to receive PTP synchronization from RedBox 2 as before.
 Similarly, all DANs, VDANs, and RedBoxes shown in the figure continue to remain synchronized.
 For SANs, redundancy is not available, and in this example, SAN 1 loses synchronization if LAN-A goes down.

-Due to the change, VDAN 2 may experience an instantaneous shift in its clock due to the offset between the LAN-A port’s virtual clock and the LAN-B port’s virtual clock.
-The magnitude of the shift should only be a few microseconds at the most, because both clocks are synchronized to the same GMC.
-The shift also occurs when the LAN-A port comes back as time recipient and the LAN-B port becomes PASSIVE.
+When the time recipient port changes, VDAN 2 may experience an instantaneous shift in its clock because of the offset between the LAN-A and LAN-B virtual clocks.
+This shift should be only a few microseconds, since both clocks are synchronized to the same GMC.
+The shift also occurs when the LAN-A port resumes its role as time recipient and the LAN-B port becomes passive.

 Note